This feature is only available in the distributed-for-a-fee Professional release of our software.

 Threat score calculation.
 Whenever Admin Tools Professional encounters a new or modified file, it calculates a "threat score".
 This is a weighed sum of potential security "red flags".
 Essentially, Admin Tools Professional runs a few heuristics against the PHP file in question, looking for code patterns which are commonly (but NOT NECESSARILY) used in hacking scripts and hacked files.
 Each of those patterns is assigned a "weight".
 The weight is multiplied by the number of occurrences of the pattern to give a score.
 The sum of these scores is what we call a "threat score".
 How to interpret it: the higher the threat score, the more probable it is that this could be a nefarious file and its contents should be manually assessed.
 Please note that a high threat score does not necessarily mean that the file is hacked or a hacking script.
 Likewise, a low but non-zero threat score (1-10) does not necessarily mean that the file in question is necessarily safe.
 Please take a look at the next few sections for more information.

 Removing old scans has some consequences.
 When you remove an old scan, Admin Tools also removes all associated file alert records.
-If you has defined some files with a non-zero Threat Score as "Marked Safe" in this scan's report, then this information is lost when you delete this scan.
+If you have defined some files with a non-zero Threat Score as "Marked Safe" in this scan's report, then this information is lost when you delete this scan.
 As a result, subsequent scans will, again, report the file as "Suspicious".

 Heavy database usage.
 In order for this feature to work, Admin Tools Professional needs to perform very heavy use of your database.
 There will be at least one database query for each and every PHP file on your site.
 An average site contains about 3,000 such files.
 Moreover, there will be one database query for each and every new or modified file.